ess-dmsc/jenkins-shared-library/README.md

 Common functionality for ECDC Jenkins pipeline jobs.

+## Requirements

+This library assumes the Docker plugin is installed on the Jenkins server.
+The following environment variables are assumed to be defined on build nodes:

+- http_proxy
+- https_proxy
+- local_conan_server

 ## Making the library available in Jenkins

 To make this library globally available in Jenkins, go to **Manage Jenkins**, **Configure System**, **Global Pipeline Libraries** and follow the instructions below: